-Over time the tree will reach a final height of 40-60 feet tall and a width of 15-25 feet.
+Over time the tree will reach a final height of 40 to 60 feet tall and a width of 15 to 25 feet.
 Under optimal conditions in its home region, it has been known to reach heights in excess of 130 feet.
 It naturally creates a narrow pyramidal shape that usually does not need much, if any, pruning to maintain.

 Each needle is up to 1" long and features two white bands on the underside.
 They are connected to the stem by a little peg that is formally known as a pulvinus.
 The insignificant flowers are monoecious, meaning that male and female flowers will be found on the same plant.